xmrio/goproxy-1/docs/manual/manual.md

 When using the kcp protocol locally, you need to specify the vps public network IP with -g, and the UDP function of socks5 is fully used.
 At this time, -g is the IP address in the UDP address returned to the client.

+The udp function of ss is turned off by default and can be turned on by `--ssudp`.
+The udp function of socks5 is turned off by default and can be turned on by `--udp`, The default is a random port for handshake, and performance can be improved by fixing a port.
+Set by parameter `--udp-port 0`, `0` represents a free port is randomly selected, or you can manually specify a specific port.

 ### 6.2 HTTP(S) to HTTP(S)+SOCKS5+SS
 Suppose there is already a normal http(s) proxy: 127.0.0.1:8080.
 Now we turn it into a common proxy that supports both http(s) and socks5 and ss.
 The converted local port is 18080, ss encryption: Aes-192-cfb, ss password: pass.
 The command is as follows: